This is a sponsored post on behalf of Duck Brand. All opinions are my own because I love giving you helpful tutorials!

 The mouth was a little tricky because the tape kept wanting to stick to itself.

 I discovered that if you lay the Duck Tape® on some vinyl backing paper, you could cut the shapes out and then peel them from the backing paper.
 That made cutting the shapes out a bit easier.

 Now that the witch pumpkin has a face, it is time to start working on the green witch hair.

 Cut a strip of the green Duck Tape® and cut another piece that is just a little bit shorter and put the two sticky sides together.
 Make sure to leave one side with the sticky still exposed.

 Cut the strip into smaller strips and use the exposed sticky end to stick the "hair" to the pumpkin.
 I did about five rows on each side and scrunched up each strand to give a crazy hair look.

 To make the witch hat out of Duck Tape® make 2 sheets using the same technique as for the hair but keep adding strips until it makes a sheet with no sticky exposed.

 Cut the sheet into a triangle with a rounded bottom then roll into a cone.

 For the brim of the witch hat, make a second sheet of Duck Tape® and cut it into a large circle.
 Tape the cone to the circle by using small strips of Duck Tape® and tape the cone to the rim from the inside of the cone.

-Isn’t my witch pumpkin so cute?
-I think she turned out even cuter then I expected!
+Isn't my witch pumpkin so cute?
+I think she turned out even cuter than I expected!